erizov/Professor/semester_4/lecture_17_performance/rate_limiting/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Rate Limiting?
-8. How would you test your Rate Limiting implementation?
+8. How would you test your Rate Limiting deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization